Individual Outpatient Counseling

 Counseling Services Offered

+I help people who are confused by their emotional reactions to make sense of their feelings so they can learn how to cope with their stress in order to heal and grow.
 Trauma, stress, grief, and challenging life experiences can show up in lots of different ways, with lots of different symptoms.
-In our current cultural and global landscape, stressors and exposure to traumatic material may be particularly high for all of us - which can also activate our personal histories and bring out some of our more challenging behaviors.
-Over the years I’ve worked with people who have many different kinds of presenting concerns or diagnoses, but who are working to cope with active stressors and heal past experiences.
-I help people who are confused by their emotional reactions to make sense of their feelings, and to learn how to cope with their stress in order to heal and grow.
-I love collaborating with clients to build a sense of safety and a strong working alliance, particularly with people who have experiences of relational trauma.
+Over the years I’ve worked with people who have many different kinds of problems, but who are all working to cope with active stressors and heal past experiences.
+I love collaborating with clients, particularly those trying to improve their relationships.
 Whether you are totally new to counseling, or have been in therapy for years, I want to work with you during this part of your story.

 A Little About Outpatient Therapy

 Therapy can be a challenging process; clients do not always feel immediate relief upon beginning therapy.
 In order to get the most benefit from the counseling process, it is essential for clients to participate fully.
-This participation includes providing accurate information to the best of your ability, including information about progress and challenges in meeting goals.
-It’s also important to attend sessions as scheduled, to participate during sessions, and to engage in treatment recommendations and homework outside of session.
 If something we are doing isn’t working, please let me know this as soon as possible so that we can work to find a different solution.

 My Therapeutic Orientation - How I approach counseling